 - Genki Girl: Elin has no shortage of energy and enthusiasm, sometimes to other characters' misfortune.

-- Hates Being Touched: August, except by Scarlet.
+- Hates Being Touched: August, except by Scarlet and North.

 - The Heartless: The Voices are powerful Nichts created from humankindís negative emotions that instill that emotion in people by their mere presence.